KineticCommunity/request-ce-bundle-webpack/README.md

 `https://acme.com/bundles/catalog` or `https://s3.amazonaws.com/acme.com/bundles/catalog`).

 **Embedded Asset Mode**
-In this mode, the distribution files (*bundle.js* and other necessary assets produced by the client-side bundle build process) are made available directly from the server-side bundle.
+In this mode, the distribution files (files created in the *dist* directory after running `yarn run build`) are made available directly from the server-side bundle.
 These files can then be served directly by the Kinetic Request CE server, which must be modified directly whenever a change should be deployed.

 In order to configure a Kapp to use the *request-ce-bundle-webpack* bundle in this mode, a new bundle should be created using the content of the *request-ce-bundle-webpack* bundle as a starting